 When shouldn't you use an AED?

-- Casualty is conscious and breathing normally

-- Surroundings are saturated with water

-- Casualty is immersed in water

-- Gas in the environment
+- Casualty is conscious and breathing normally - Surroundings are saturated with water e.g. submerged in standing water on a wet oval - Casualty is immersed in water - Gas in the environment

 How to operate an AED?